-AxiTrader is an ECN forex broker which means through the ‘True ECN Account’ forex traders can have minimal spreads from 0.0.
+IC Markets is an ECN pricing forex broker which means through their ‘RAW Account’ forex traders can have spreads from 0.0 pips.
 Below shows how USD spreads against major currencies as low but a commission is also charged on each pairing.
 This works based on volume but combined with low spreads still leads to lower brokerage.
-A true ECN also avoids interference when trading.
+The RAW account with ECN pricing avoids interference when trading.
 This can improve execution speeds reducing slippage in volatile markets.
-Many automated trading programs can improve success when using an ECN forex broker account.
+Many automated trading programs can improve success when using an ECN pricing forex broker account.

 There are other fees that can apply when trading such as overnight holding fees.
 Deposit methods and withdrawals are mostly fee frees but institutions may charge additional fees which should be considered.

-The True ECN account is the most popular IC Markets trading account based on lower brokerage and faster execution speeds.
+The RAW account is the most popular IC Markets trading account based on lower brokerage and faster execution speeds.